sgnortes/EOI-BACKEND-PROJECT/README.md

 - Different ways of reading data from a database: JPA and JDBC
 - How to structure a project using the MVC design pattern
 - Develop a REST service
-- Create embedded database using H2
+- Create an embedded database using H2
 - Use swagger and postman to easy develop and test the REST service

 ## Functionalities